Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry

 \subsection{Point Cloud Processing}

-To accurately characterize the surface morphology of DED-fabricated parts, the raw phase data acquired from the FPP system was converted into 3D point clouds.
+To accurately characterize the surface morphology of DED-fabricated parts, the raw phase data acquired from the FPP system were converted into 3D point clouds.
 While depth maps offer a 2D visualization of surface elevation, they are limited in capturing fine-scale geometric details.
 In contrast, 3D point clouds provide a richer spatial representation, enabling both visual assessment and quantitative analysis through methods such as curvature estimation, surface normal computation, and localized anomaly segmentation.

 Phase data was first translated into physical height using a pre-calibrated phase-to-height conversion constant $C$, allowing unwrapped phase values to be directly mapped to vertical coordinates.
 The resulting depth map captured surface variation across both the deposited material and the surrounding build plate, with lateral resolution defined in pixel units.
 To isolate the printed geometry and eliminate background data, Otsu’s thresholding method was applied to segment the depth map based on height intensity \cite{chen_automatic_2021}.
+This segmentation preserved boundary integrity, ensuring accurate extraction of the deposited area for subsequent analysis.
+The primary objective of this step is to accurately identify the region of interest (ROI) corresponding to the newly deposited layer.
+For complex geometries, the ROI can be further localized based on the programmed deposition path, which provides prior knowledge of the target area.
+Because the measurement consistently targets the top surface after each deposition, challenges such as line-of-sight occlusion or large surface variations have negligible influence on the surface measurement of the newly deposited layer.
+Figure~\ref{fig:Balloon_dog_white} shows a processing example for an irregular DED-printed specimen with a non-planar and more complex geometry.
+The inset presents the full measured morphology, while the main figure displays the ROI obtained after applying Otsu's thresholding method.
+This example demonstrates that the same processing pipeline is applicable to more complex geometries.

-This segmented region was then transformed into a 3D point cloud, where lateral coordinates were computed using the pixel-to-length mapping obtained during intrinsic camera calibration, yielding an effective spatial resolution of approximately $\SI{12}{\micro\meter} \times \SI{12}{\micro\meter}$.
+After the ROI was extracted for the primary specimen, the segmented region was transformed into a 3D point cloud, where lateral coordinates were computed using the pixel-to-length mapping obtained during intrinsic camera calibration, yielding an effective spatial resolution of approximately $\SI{12}{\micro\meter} \times \SI{12}{\micro\meter}$.